vwxyzjn/cleanrl/README.md

 ![demo.gif](demo.gif)

-To use wandb integration, signup at https://wandb.com and copy the API key.
+To use wandb integration, sign up an account at https://wandb.com and copy the API key.
 Then run

 ```bash